 CNC Router Rail System—Simply Supported or Fully Supported

-What can be done about this deflection?
+What can be done about deflection?

 - Use large diameter linear rods.

 - Slow down the feed rate and reduce the load on the bit.
 If the loads are small the deflection is small.

 All BobsCNC Routers use fully supported beams.